xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

 tricky,  that one little character is still  by  far  my  biggest source of errors.

-When  I  began  developing  KISS,  I resolved to  question  EVERY construct in other languages, and to try to avoid the most common problems that occur with them.
+When  I  began  developing  KISS,  I resolved to  question  _every_ construct in other languages, and to try to avoid the most common problems that occur with them.
 That puts the semicolon very high on my hit list.